x-9917638/g4music-discord-rpc/README.md

 - Position display

 ## Installation

-> [!CAUTION] Warning
+> [!CAUTION]
-> g4music, and hence g4music-discord-rpc do NOT work on Windows.
+> g4music, and hence g4music-discord-rpc, do NOT work on Windows.

 There are 2 options for installation:
 1. Pypi